-Jason Rainey earned his M.Ed. in Educational Administration from Lamar University online.
+Jason Rainey earned his M.Ed. in Administration from Lamar University online.
 He works as the Executive Director of Human Resources for Denton ISD in Texas.

 "My master's degree not only prepared me for the work I would embark upon, but it has also opened doors to professional opportunities that would not have been available to me without my degree."

 Social Media Links:

 How did you hear about the online degree programs at Lamar University?